Sir William Reid Dick RA (1879-1961)

 Energy Constrained, Unilever House, by Reid Dick.

-The sculptor William Reid Dick is a significant artist of the early 20th Century, being notable for his architectural sculpture, war memorials, portrait statues and allegorical figures.
+The sculptor William Reid Dick is a significant artist of the early 20th Century, being notable for his art deco architectural sculpture, allegorical figures, war memorials, and portrait statues.

 Figure for Adelaide House.